 One cup of cooked eggplant (cubed) contains 28 calories and 2.5 g dietary fiber.
 It is a very good source of potassium, manganese, copper, and vitamin B1.

-Being that I love to cook and am inspired and challenged to come up with new dishes that are not only nutritious but delicious, I decided to make an eggplant dip that was full of flavor rather than fat.
+Being that we love to cook and are inspired and challenged to come up with new dishes that are not only nutritious but delicious, we decided to make an eggplant dip that was full of flavor rather than fat.
 The bonus – it’s so quick to make and only requires 4 ingredients.
-Try it spread on whole wheat pita, spelt crackers, as a dip for veggies, or as a spread for a sandwich.
+Try it spread on a whole wheat pita, spelt crackers, as a dip for veggies, or as a spread for a sandwich.